 We’re also hoping to create sensory walk ways, improved paths and a wheelchair/buggy accessible garden, with improved seating, so you can enjoy your coffee and cake in our beautiful garden under the great leafy trees.

-A few months ago, The South Lockleaze and Purdown Neighbourhood Group applied for, and was awarded a grant for developing a playground and messy play area for the neighbourhood, which we are going to be installing behind the Old Library.
+The South Lockleaze and Purdown Neighbourhood Group applied for, and was awarded a grant for developing a playground and messy play area for the neighbourhood, which we are going to be installing behind the Old Library.
 Perfect for families in the area, who currently have no playground in their neighbourhood, the Old Library will enable kids to play whilst parents can enjoy the company of one another in this fantastic space!

 We would like to make a natural playground, with wooden features and lots of imagination thrown in.
 We’ll also be looking at involving local people and businesses, and local people, to help design, build and maintain the playground.
 Got ideas?
 Woodwork skills?
 Think you can help design the space?
 Or could you lead on the playground project?
 Perhaps you’d like to be our maintenance person (and perhaps we could help to train you?) – Just get in touch and let us know!